Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Drift Vehicle Demonstration

 \subsubsection{Results}

-PARC's computed BRAS for drift parking is shown in Fig. \ref{fig:drift_BRAS}.
-The BRAS took 5.52 \unit{sec} to compute.
-We see that with the chosen controller and learned planning model, every choice of pair of initial planning state and trajectory parameter in the BRAS results in safely drift-parking the car.
-Fig. \ref{fig:best_drift} and Fig. \ref{fig:worst_drift} show the best and worst case tracking error; in either case, since we sample from the BRAS, the vehicle satisfies both safety and goal-reaching.
+The BRAS computed by PARC for drift parking is shown in Fig. \ref{fig:drift_BRAS}.
+The BRAS took 5.52 \unit{s} to compute.
+We see that with the chosen controller and learned planning model, every pair of initial planning state and trajectory parameter in the BRAS results in safe drift-parking of the car.
+Fig. \ref{fig:best_drift} and Fig. \ref{fig:worst_drift} show the trajectories with the best and worst tracking error; in both cases, since the trajectories were sampled from the BRAS, the vehicle satisfied both safety and goal-reaching.